kizniche/Mycodo/mycodo-manual.md

 *Can I variably control the speed of motors or other devices with the PWM output signal from the PID?*

 Yes, as long as you have the proper hardware to do that.
-The PWM signal being produced by the PID should be handled appropriately, whether by a fast-switching solid state relay, an [AC modulation ciruit](#schematics-for-ac-modulation), [DC modulation circuit](#schematics-for-dc-fan-control), or something else.
+The PWM signal being produced by the PID should be handled appropriately, whether by a fast-switching solid state relay, an [AC modulation circuit](#schematics-for-ac-modulation), [DC modulation circuit](#schematics-for-dc-fan-control), or something else.

 * * * * *